 It takes about an hour to get there from Copenhagen by train, but the window views are not bad and the train ride + castle ticket are included in the Copenhagen Card.

 Copenhagen is actually much bigger than I expected.
 There was so much to see and I never had a dull moment.
-If you have more than 3 days in Copenhagen, you could see more of the lovely areas and sights – but I think this 3-day Copenhagen itinerary covers many of the top tourist attractions.
+If you have more than 3 days in Copenhagen, add more of the lovely areas and sights to your Copenhagen itinerary.

-Though Copenhagen is expensive it is a great travel destination and totally worth a visit – at any time of the year!
+Though Copenhagen is expensive, it is a great travel destination and totally worth a visit – at any time of the year!
 I really enjoyed this pretty and laid-back city and I hope to visit again (maybe in summer this time)!
 So, whenever you are in Copenhagen – enjoy!